Women in Business Wagga Wagga is a not for profit organisation supporting business women in the Wagga Wagga region.

 During the past 12 months, Women in Business Wagga:

-- completed its inaugural mentor program (end 2015 calendar year)
+- implemented its third mentor program (2017 calendar year)

-- hosted six member events with keynote speakers
+- hosted nine member events with keynote speakers & networking opportunities

-- hosted an additional eight events for participants in the mentoring programs
+- hosted an additional events for participants in the mentoring programs

-- published topical information about the organisation and relevant issues in social and traditional media
+- published topical information about the organisation, educational opportunities and relevant local economic and business issues in social and traditional media.

-- encouraged women in the region to nominate themselves for election onto Wagga Wagga City Council.
+- encouraged women in the region to participate in AICD courses